 What aspects of my exercise routine, diet, career, relationships, language, mindfulness practice and sleep habits support or add stress to my over-active fight or flight system?

 💬 Talk to your doctor about whether your symptoms can be explained by the fight-or-flight response, and health anxiety.

-✏️ Take this 90-second health anxiety quiz to determine what stage you’re at in your recovery, and find out your next steps to overcoming health anxiety.
+✏️ Take this 1-minute health anxiety quiz to measure your anxiety, and reveal your exact next steps to toward recovery.

 🙏🏼 Share this post - it may help a loved one or friend finally begin a healthy, fearless life, free of anxiety.